bradsec/autobrew/README.md

 Alternatively use the curl command shown below (this will install the default packages/applications listed in script):

 `bash -c "$(curl -fsSL https://raw.githubusercontent.com/mtbradley/brewski/master/mac-brewski.sh)"`

+**Notes**

+Due to the security in MacOS when you run the packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
+Depending on the application you may need to grant access to the required area under 'Security & Privacy' > 'Privacy' tab.